VictorSxBr/wp-db-migrator/README.md

 # WP DB Migrator - Node.js

-This script was made(Quick and Dirty) to aid in the process of migrating wordpress muiltisite databases in between environments(URLs).
+This script was made to aid in the process of migrating local wordpress muiltisite databases in between environments.

 ## Usage